 In the past decades, we’ve seen an increased interweaving between ancient Chinese Taoist and Indian Tantra practices, notably in the sphere of sexuality and spirituality.
-That what unites Taoism and Tantra is the fact that both consider sexual energy as an expression of Life Force (Qi, Prana, or creative life energy), and both practices use sexual energy to increase life force, promote spirituality, better health and longevity.
+What unites Taoism and Tantra is that both consider sexual energy an expression of Life Force (Qi, Prana, or Life Energy), and both practices use sexual energy to increase life force, promote spirituality, better health and longevity.

 In addition, both Taoist and Tantra practitioners have been experimenting with inner and external alchemy, which were aimed at spiritual self-realization of the individual.
 Taoism and Tantra have always promoted individual values and goals, in contrast to Confucianism and the Indian Caste system that have always promoted group values.

 Today, we see that Neo-Tantra practices converge with Neo-Taoist practices in the form of blends of methods, techniques and treatments such as Multi-Orgasmic practices, Chi Nei Tsang Abdominal Massage, Karsai Nei Tsang Genital Massage, Tantric Massage, Neidan Inner Alchemy, and Sexual Qigong, to name just a few examples.